Kevyi/fileManager/README.md

 # TagFile Manager
 A tag-based file managing system for everyday use (file attributes stored in JSON).
 Created with Python using its various libraries and modules.
 Easy to use system meant for people who have loads of diverse files on their desktops.
 (Feedback Appreciated!)

 **HOW TO USE**

--Simply download the File Manager file and put your files in the "Files" folder.
+-Simply download the File Manager file and put your files in the "Files" folder (files should NOT have periods within them).

 -Download the required libraries for use (custom tkinter and PIL).